Climate-Justice-Montreal/cjm/README.md

 For the automatic translation linking system (the link in the navigation between English and French content) to work properly, you just need to properly indicate in the "front matter" the ```lang:``` (```en``` or ```fr```) and make up a unique translation code (for instance, ```veryuniquecode```) and put it after ```trans: ``` like this: ```trans: veryuniquecode```.
 You can see above that I set one COVID page ```lang``` to ```fr``` and the other one to ```en``` and then I set both ```trans:``` to ```covid```.
 If you look on the website, a link will be created that will connect the two pages.
 If you have any doubts whether that code has already been used, then use something more unique or else look at the [site health page](/health.html), which lists all the current ```lang``` and ```trans``` codes in use for every single page and post.

+Be sure to put a copy of all English and French posts within both CJM and JCM repositories, or else the automated translation linking system will break.

 # Changing colours, finding old drafts, and site alerts

 Otherwise, theme and site colors can be changed from [```_sass/_colors.scss```](/blob/master/_sass/_colors.scss).